Discover the Holy Land

 Caesarea Philippi (Banias)

 The northernmost place where Jesus walked.
-Here, at the foot of Mount Hermon, where the springs of the Jordan burst forth from the rock, Peter made his confession: "You are the Messiah, the Son of the living God".
-The ruins of the temple dedicated to Pan and the palace of Herod Philip offer a powerful contrast between the pagan world and the message of the Gospel.
+Here, at the foot of Mount Hermon, where the springs of the Jordan burst from rock, Peter made his confession: “You are the Christ, the Son of the living God”.
+The ruins of the temple dedicated to Pan and Herod Philip's palace offer a powerful contrast between the pagan world and the message of the Gospel.

-"And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it." — Matthew 16:18 (NIV)
+“And I tell you that you are Peter, and on this rock I will build My church, and the gates of Hades will not overcome it.”— Matthew 16:18

 Mount Hermon and the Springs of the Jordan

 With its snow-capped peak, Mount Hermon rises to over 2,800 meters — the highest point in Israel.
-Identified by tradition as the site of the Transfiguration, this majestic mountain is also the principal source of the Jordan River.
-The springs that gush from the limestone rock create a landscape of overwhelming beauty.
+Identified by tradition as the site of the Transfiguration, this majestic mountain is also the main source of the Jordan River.
+The springs bursting from the limestone rock create a landscape of breathtaking beauty.

 Talmudic Village of Katzrin